NoobforAl/Enpass/README.md

 Run with docker
 > docker compose up

-Run with go
+Run with Make
-> go mod tidy
-> go run main.go
+> make run

 For see how request to api read [Docs](./doc/).